anonyco/Force-DOM-reflow-JS/README.md

 var ele = document.getElementById("someRandomId");
 ele["offsetHeight"] /*%<-- VERY IMPORTANT CODE SNIPPET!
 DO NOT REMOVE!
 URGENT!
 THIS IS THE BROWSER SPEAKING TO ITSELF! -->%*/;
 ```

+Please note that while the alternatives are flimsy, ForceReflowJS unfourtunately has to fall back to `void ele.offsetHeight` in unsupporting browsers.
+However, no need to worry too much: these unsupporting browsers likely do not optimize enough to be able to get rid of this flmsy statement.